 Q: What auto insurance pays to fix a car after hail damage?

-A: Comprehensive coverage will pay to fix your car if it has hail damage.
+A: Comprehensive insurance will pay to fix your car if it has hail damage.
 If you have comprehensive on your auto policy, you’ll only need to pay your deductible.
 If you only have basic liability coverage, you must pay for your car’s repairs yourself.

 Q: Will auto insurance pay to fix a car window damaged by hail?

-A: Your auto insurance will pay to fix your car’s window if it’s damaged by hail, as long as you have comprehensive insurance.
+A: Your auto policy will pay to fix your car’s window if it’s damaged by hail, as long as you have comprehensive insurance.
 You can also get full glass coverage, which covers your window’s damages without a deductible.

 Q: Can hail damage total a car?